 CBD is a chemical sibling of Tetrahydrocannabinol or THC, and together, they comprise two of the most abundant cannabinoids found in the cannabis plant.

 The differentiator between THC and CBD is in one of its carbon sidechains, enough for the two to have very different and distinct functions and benefits on the human body.

 More importantly, CBD does not give you an intoxicating high – unlike with THC.
-This feature is enough for people to prefer CBD, as many have claimed to have benefitted from it.
+This feature is enough for people to prefer CBD.

 The 2018 Farm Bill CBD